trainingdata/AIAssistedImageVideoLabelling/Projects/Start Annotation.md

 ---
 title: "Start Annotation"
-excerpt: "To start annotating click on any project entry.
-You will be taken to the workplace where you can create new annotations."
+excerpt: ""
 ---
+To start annotating click on any project entry.
+You will be taken to the workplace where you can create new annotations.
 [block:image]
 {
   "images": [